SGM Herbert A. Friedman (Ret.)

 Im starting to wonder whether that green Hitler death mask souvenir sheet has been seeded into these collections.

-In addition, in all three collections the green sheet is misfiled far from code 192, which was assigned to the red sheet probably in October 1944: In the two National Archives collections, the un-coded green sheet is placed with code 307, the 12 pfennig Futsches Reich postage stamp parody (March 1945), and in the Hoover Institution collection, the un-coded green sheet is completely separate from the main sequence of leaflets.
+In addition, in all three collections the green sheet is misfiled far from code 192, which was assigned to the red sheet probably in October 1944: In the two National Archives collections, the un-coded green sheet is placed with code 307, the 12 pfennig Futsches Reich postage stamp or with the stamped OSS leaflet 311, ADOLF HITLER'S TESTIMONY: Why we marched to Russia.
+In the Hoover Institution collection, the un-coded green sheet is completely separate from the main sequence of leaflets.

 At this point there is no explanation for these anomalies, but researcher Frank Prosser has speculated that toward the end of the European war stock of the dramatic perforated red sheet had run out, but the perceived need for building archival and publicity collections had increased.
 So around March 1945 or later OSS Bern prepared green rouletted substitutes for the original red perforated propaganda sheet using the red plate, and placed them in the archival collections.
 Since they were not a part of the authorized propaganda, they bore no OSS Bern code number.
 If this speculation is true, then the green sheet was produced by a legitimate governmental organization, probably during wartime, but was not used or intended as propaganda.